nidhaloff/deep-translator/docs/README.rst

 .. code-block:: python

     from deep_translator import GoogleTranslator

+    # Use any translator you like, in this example GoogleTranslator
     translated = GoogleTranslator(source='auto', target='de').translate("keep it up, you are awesome")  # output -> Weiter so, du bist großartig

 or using proxies: